Apple Crisp Skillet

 If you decide to use canned apples, drain them well before adding them to the apple crisp filling.

-Yup!
+Yes, but I would make it in a baking dish rather than a cast iron skillet which isn’t good for storing food.
 Just prepare the recipe as directed and store it in the refrigerator for up to 3 days.
 When ready to bake, let it come to room temperature before baking as directed.

-Easy Apple Crisp Skillet with Oats
+Apple Crisp in Cast Iron Skillet

 Sweet apples covered in a brown sugar oatmeal crumble and baked to perfection in a cast iron skillet.

-Prep Time: 10 minutes
+Prep: 10 minutes

-Cook Time: 30 minutes
+Cook: 30 minutes

-Total Time: 40 minutes
+Total: 40 minutes

 Servings: 4 servings